HuiruXiao/HuiruXiao.github.io/index.md

 ## Teaching Experience

+- Instructional assistant of COMP2211: Exploring Artificial Intelligence, in HKUST, Fall 2022.
+- Instructional assistant of COMP3711: Design and Analysis of Algorithms, in HKUST, Fall 2022.
 - Teaching assistant of COMP3211: Fundamentals of Artificial Intelligence, in HKUST, Spring 2017, Spring 2018, Fall 2019.
 - Teaching assistant of COMP3721: Theory of Computation, in HKUST, Fall 2017.